Impure Simplicial Complexes: Complete Axiomatization: Simplicial Canonical Model Reflections

 This example makes it clear that, while all facets are represented in the canonical model, they may not be represented by a canonical facet.
-The same example demonstrates that definability-maximal consistent sets need not be maximal consistent in the usual sense but only with respect to subsets of some definability-complete set. \begin{lemma} There exist DMC sets\/ $\Gamma$ and $\Delta$ such that\/ $\Gamma \subsetneq \Delta$. \end{lemma} \begin{proof} It is sufficient to show that $\Gamma_{Z_l} \subsetneq \Gamma_{U_l}$ in Example~\ref{ex:canon_merge}.
-Note that all formulas are defined in $U_l$ because all agents are alive there.
-We show by mutual induction that any formula that is true (false) in $Z_l$ is true (respectively false) in $U_l$, i.e., that
+The same example demonstrates that definability-maximal consistent sets need not be maximal consistent in the usual sense but only with respect to subsets of some definability-complete set. \begin{lem} There exist DMC sets\/ $\Gamma$ and\/~$\Delta$ such that\/ $\Gamma \subsetneq \Delta$. \end{lem} \begin{proof} It is sufficient to show that $\Gamma_{Z_l} \subsetneq \Gamma_{U_l}$ in Example~\ref{ex:canon_merge}.
+Note that all formulae are defined in $U_l$ because all agents are alive there.
+We show by mutual induction that any formula that is true (false) in $Z_l$ is true (respectively false) in $U_l$, \ie~that

 For propositional variables $\phi = p_a \in P_a$, this is trivial as truth values for them are determined by~$\ell(v^l_a)$.
 For $\phi = p_c \in P_c$, it follows from~\eqref{eq:Xmas_val_cond}.
 No $p_b\in P_b$ is defined in $Z_l$.